01joshishraddha/Aundip-Assignment/Excel/V Lookup/README.md

 By completing this assignment:

-- I have mastered the syntax and functionality of the VLOOKUP function.
+1. I have mastered the syntax and functionality of the VLOOKUP function.
-- Also I have learnt to perform efficient lookups in real-world scenarios.
+2.Also I have learnt to perform efficient lookups in real-world scenarios.
-- Developed problem-solving skills for handling errors and optimizing lookups.
+3. Developed problem-solving skills for handling errors and optimizing lookups.